Airflow Summit 2025 is coming October 07-09. Register now to secure your spot!

 Using Callbacks

-When a deadline is exceeded, the callback is executed.
-You can use an existing Notifier or create a custom callback function.
-A callback must be either an AsyncCallback or a SyncCallback.
+When a deadline is exceeded, the callback’s callable is executed with the specified kwargs.
+You can use an existing Notifier or create a custom callable.
+A callback must be an AsyncCallback, with support coming soon for SyncCallback.

 Using Built-in Notifiers